-The Treaty of Brest-Litovsk was the peace agreement that formally ended Russia’s involvement in World War I. It was signed in the Polish city of the same name on March 3rd 1918.
+The Treaty of Brest-Litovsk was a peace agreement that formally ended Russia’s involvement in World War I. It was signed in the Polish city of the same name on March 3rd 1918.
 The treaty was controversial due to its costly terms, which saw Russia surrender large amounts of territory and people to Germany and her allies.
 These terms caused debate and considerable division within the Bolshevik party.

 The path to the Treaty of Brest-Litovsk was a bumpy one, filled with demands, delays and divided opinions.
 The Bolsheviks, a party which had derived considerable public support from its consistent demands for peace, found themselves under pressure to produce a rapid peace settlement.

 The Brest-Litovsk treaty was signed five months after the Soviet Decree on Peace and almost a year after Lenin’s April Theses.
 Even then, this peace came at a great cost for Russia, which was forced to surrender vast areas of land, including important food-growing areas.

 The Treaty of Brest-Litovsk also created some significant political divisions, both between the Bolsheviks and their Left SR allies and within the Bolshevik Party itself.
 So while Brest-Litovsk fulfilled Lenin’s 1917 promise and delivered peace to the war-weary Russian people, its other outcomes were detrimental for the new regime.

 This decree ordered the new government to “start immediate negotiations for peace” – though it also insisted on a “just and democratic peace… without annexations and without indemnities”.
 In other words, any peace deal with Germany must not incur excessive costs or concessions for Russia.